yugabyte/docs/content/latest/manage/enterprise-edition/backup-restore.md

 creating a local backup folder on each server will not work.

 ### AWS Cloud Storage
-One can also backup to Amazon cloud using the S3 tab in Backup.
+One can also backup to Amazon cloud using the `amazone S3` tab in Backup configuration.

 ![AWS Backup](/images/ee/br-aws-s3.png)

+The Access Key & Secret text can be added for the IAM of the user.
+The destination S3 Bucket where backups are stored can be entered in the format shown in the sample above.

 ## Backup